slash-hq/slash/README.md

 `[tab]` Switch between channels </br>
 `[up arrow] / [down arrow]` Scroll messages up/down

-## Issues

-Please make sure to read the Issue Reporting Checklist before opening an issue.
-Issues not conforming to the guidelines may be closed immediately.

 ## FAQ

 1. Can I connect to multiple Slack teams?